Korth-Spirit/Plugin-Bot/README.md

 docker build --tag plugin .
 docker run plugin
 ```

+## Configuration

+Configuration for the plugin bot is currently handled through command line input.

 ## Testing
 To test the library, you can use the `run_tests.py` script.